-Your child just became eligible to drive.
-You will no longer need to be chauffeur to your child, and his or her friends, to school activities, the movies or to the mall.
+Your teen just became eligible to drive.
+You will no longer play chauffeur to your child.
 It is time to celebrate.
-But wait, before you do that, you should consider the financial ramifications and impact on your car insurance of letting your child use your car.
+But wait, before you do that, you should consider the financial impact on your car insurance.
 What your young driver does, while driving your car, has a direct impact on what you pay for your insurance.

-Due to the fact that your young driver doesn’t have a long driving record for your insurance company to consider, as it decides what rate to quote you to insure them, one of the biggest things you need to do is work with your young driver to prevent the need to file any claims and avoid traffic violations.
+Your young driver doesn’t have a long driving record for your insurance company to consider, as it decides what rate to quote you to insure them so they are automatically a risk.
+One of the the most important things you need to do is work with your young driver to prevent filing any claims and to avoid traffic violations.
 Teaching your young driver to be a safe driver is essential.

 The following are 10 tips you should consider as you decide to hand over your keys to your child to drive and shop for the best car insurance coverage for yourself and your young driver.

 1. Know the local and state laws related to drivers under the age of 21.

 You need to be fully aware of when your young driver can drive and who can be in the car with them.
 Laws vary from state to state and you should know what the laws are so you can make sure that your child does not break them.

 2. Mandate driver education for your young driver.